RenTrieu/PHYS141CartwheelB/README.md

 addInvader.py

-- Usage: ./addInvader.py [Distribution File] [Galaxy/Point]
+- Usage: ./addInvader.py [Distribution File] [Galaxy/Point] [Mass Multiplier]
-- Takes in a distribution file (formatted for cudaLeapint)
+- Distribution File: Takes in a distribution file (formatted for cudaLeapint)
-- Takes in the style of invader to be appended: Galaxy creates a full galaxy distribution while Point creates a single point mass invader
+- Galaxy/Point: Takes in the style of invader to be appended: Galaxy creates a full galaxy distribution while Point creates a single point mass invader
+- Mass Multiplier: Multiplies all appended invader masses by the specified mass multiplier
 - Intended for taking in a distribution for a single galaxy and appending an invader within the same distribution file